 Observing and studying the cycles of Mercury is not only a very interesting

-investors as well.
-If you chart the Mercury synodic cycle as degrees of angle
+as well.
+If you chart the Mercury synodic cycle as degrees of angle separation

-separation from the Sun as a function of time and you plot such graph on a
+from the Sun as a function of time and you plot such graph on a standard

-standard stock chart you will easily notice how sometimes the curves of the
+stock chart you will easily notice how sometimes the curves of the Mercury

-Mercury Synodic cycle graph follow closely the direction of the stock swing
+Synodic cycle graph follow closely the direction of the stock swing movents:

-movents: since we know in advance the future direction of the Mercury
+since we know in advance the future direction of the Mercury synodic cycle

 There is plenty of research still to be made, for example it is not clear what